JulianBreamGuitar.com

 Notes:

-• Julian Bream traded his 1965 Rubio (below) for this guitar that was on the shelf at the Rubio shop in NY.
+• Julian Bream traded his 1965 Rubio (No. 40) for this guitar that was on the shelf at the Rubio shop in NY.

 • This guitar was likely made at the same time as the originally commissioned guitar from 1965.
 Rubio would oftentimes make 3 guitars at a time.